grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 Let's use the previous example to learn a bit more about the Interceptor.

 This is a generic Objective-C method declaration:

 ```
 int SomeClass_method_foo_(SomeClass *self, SEL _cmd, NSString *str) { ...
 ```

-So very simple said, and talking about registers, we will find the calling class in `x0`, the selector or method name in `x1`, starting on `x2` we will find the method input arguments.
+So, very simple said (and talking about registers), we will find the calling class in register `x0`, the selector or method name in `x1`, starting on `x2` we will find the method input arguments.
+Learn more about iOS registers and assembly [here](https://www.raywenderlich.com/2705-ios-assembly-tutorial-understanding-arm) and in the [iOS ABI Function Call Guide](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html).

 This is the method declaration of `application:continueUserActivity:restorationHandler:`:
 ```